szabgab/slides/docker/create-image.md

 and then you need to tell your Docker image to start it when the container starts and to just keep waiting for it to work.
 So not to quit.

-Firs we prepare a file that looks like a crontab file.
+First we prepare a file that looks like a crontab file.
 We won't go into the details of the crontab format, you can read about it in the linked Wikipedia entry.
 Suffice to say the 5 stars tell the cron service to run the job every minute.

 The job itself is not very interesting.
-It runs the "date" command and redirts the output to a file called /opt/dates.txt appending to it every time.
+It runs the "date" command and redirects the output to a file called /opt/dates.txt appending to it every time.
 We only use this to see that the cronjob indeed works.
 {/aside}